morskyjezek/networked-services-labs-2023/labs/01-regex-intro.md

 *How many occurrences of computer (singular, plural, upper-lower)?*

-Answer: there are 7 instances of the word computer, no plural.
+Answer: there are 10 instances of the word computer, some are in all caps.
+Below the _i_ after the slash is intended to indicate "case insensitive", though this is indicated in various ways in different regex implementations.

-Regex: /[Cc]omputers?/
+Regex: /computers?/i

 Are there any web addresses in the text?
 How many?